OpenDreamKit/OpenDreamKit.github.io/HELP.md

 Note that you will need Ruby headers (`ruby-dev` package on Ubuntu) in order to compile C dependencies.

+On OS X, you can just type `sudo gem install github-pages`.

 Now you can `cd` into your local clone of the repository and launch the compilation by